Go to the Transactions page and in the Filter field, type Convertible loan.

 Can I manage pooled investments / trusts in my cap table?
 Can Ledgy differentiate between legal and economic owner?

-Yes, let’s say Bob and Alice hold shares through Bobs Trust Inc. Then you can show your cap table both in legal and economic terms.
+Yes, let’s say Bob holds shares through Bobs Trust Inc. Then you can show your cap table both in legal and economic terms.
 Here’s how to set it up:

-- Go on the Stakeholder page, add Bob, Alice and Bobs Trust Inc. as new stakeholders, edit Bobs Trust Inc. and add Bob and Alice as its beneficiaries.
+- Go on the Stakeholder page, add Bob, Alice and Bobs Trust Inc. as new stakeholders.

-- Go to the Transactions page, click Add and Issue.
-In the To field you can now select Bob (via Bobs Trust Inc.) and Alice (via Bobs Trust Inc.).
+- Go to the Transactions page, click Add and Single Share Issuance.
+In the To field you can now select Bobs Trust Inc. and in the Beneficiary field select Bob.

 You can also mix direct and indirect investments.
 For example Bobs Trust Inc. can hold some shares, as well as Bob through Bobs Trust Inc.